-Read the latest Newsletter from District Governor Garth "HERE"
+Read the June edition of the District Governor Newsletter "HERE"

-Governor of Rotary Ireland; he believes that Rotary can make a difference to
+Governor of Rotary Ireland believes that Rotary can "Be The Inspiration".

 limitless.
 It not only gives to the